- Course Type: Undergraduate

 In the Sophister (third and fourth) years you will progress to an in-depth study of topics in Greek and Roman literature, history and culture.
 You will refine your analysis of texts in their literary and cultural context through more specialised skills and methodologies, such as textual criticism, linguistics and literary theories.
-Greek topics may include Polybius and the Hellenistic Empire, Archaic poetry, Greek comedy, and Hellenistic poetry.
-Latin topics may include Augustan poetry, Latin historians, Satire, Desire and the body.
+Greek topics may include Greek historians, Greek comedy, the Greek novel, and Hellenistic poetry.
+Latin topics may include Augustan poetry, Desire and the body, Latin historians, Satire, and Latin orators.
 In your Junior Sophister (third) year you will continue to study ancient history, while separate language classes provide additional assistance in improving your fluency and accuracy in reading and interpretation.
 In the Senior Sophister (fourth) year you will write a thesis on a subject of your choice.
 This is an opportunity to do research which will allow you to develop independent ideas and acquire critical skills, while investigating in great depth an area that particularly interests you.

 A combination of end-of-year examination and continuous assessment (e.g. essays, unseen translations and other language tests, textual commentaries, seminar presentations) and a thesis in the final year.

-Trinity College has strong links with many classics departments abroad, including active participation in the Erasmus exchange programme with universities in France, Switzerland and Cyprus.
-This allows students the option of spending their Senior Freshman (second) year abroad.
+Trinity College has strong links with many classics departments abroad, including active participation in the Erasmus exchange programme with universities in Cyprus, France, Switzerland and Turkey, and students are able to avail of College-wide exchanges, for example, with North America and Australia.
+This allows students the option of spending a year abroad.

 Trinity College has a long tradition of Classics graduates who have continued onto postgraduate study and successful academic careers both in Europe and America.
 Recent graduates have also taken up careers in journalism, public relations, translation and teaching, and with employers such as the Sunday Independent, the European Commission and merchant banks.